googleforgames/global-multiplayer-demo/CONTRIBUTING.md

   applied automatically using the
 - Remove trailing whitespace.
 Many editors will do this automatically.
 - Ensure any new files have [a trailing newline](https://stackoverflow.com/questions/5813311/no-newline-at-end-of-file)

-## Feature Stages

-Often, new features will need to go through experimental stages so that we can gather feedback and adjust as necessary.

-You can see this project's [feature stage documentation](https://agones.dev/site/docs/guides/feature-stages/) on the Agones website.

-If you are working on a new feature, you may need to take feature stages into account.
-This should be discussed on a design ticket prior to commencement of work.